phper-framework/phper/phper-doc/doc/_06_module/_01_hooks/index.md

 There are `MINIT`, `MSHUTDOWN`, `RINIT`, `RSHUTDOWN`, `GINIT`, `RSHUTDOWN`.

-Correspondingly, `PHPER` sets these hooks to complete some internal operations, such as registering extension information, registering functions, classes, constants, etc., but also exposes these hooks to users to overwrite.
+Correspondingly, `PHPER` sets these hooks to complete some internal operations, such as registering extension information, functions, classes, constants, etc.
+However, it also exposes these hooks to users for overwriting.

- The following is the corresponding relationship between PHP hooks and `Module`
+ The following presents the corresponding relationships between PHP hooks and `Module`
  methods:

 | PHP hooks | `Module` method                                          |